This article introduces how to shrink partition in Windows Server 2008 R2. 3 ways to shrink Server 2008 partition without losing data.

 - Maximum available space is given by default, you may click Shrink directly or enter an smaller amount by yourself.

-Common issue while shrinking partition with Server 2008 Disk Management:
+Common issue while shrinking partition using Server 2008 R2 Disk Management:

-- If there is much free space in this partition, but Disk Management give you 0 space to shrink, that means there's file system error.
+- If there is plenty of free space in this partition, but Disk Management give you 0 space to shrink, that means there's file system error.
 You need to run chkdsk X:/v/f command to repair file system and shrink again (X is the drive letter of the partition that want to shrink).

 As I said above, diskpart command and Disk Management can only make Unallocated space on the right while shrinking a partition.
-Therefore, if you want to extend a partition by shrinking another one, neither native tool help you.
-Because they can only add Unallocated space to left contiguous partition.
+They can only add Unallocated space to left contiguous partition.
 As you see in the screenshot, Extend Volume is disabled for both C and E after shrinking D, because C is non adjacent and E is on the right of this Unallocated space.

 3. How to shrink partition volume with NIUBI Partition Editor